LappleApple/awesome-leading-and-managing/People-Ops-Perf-Reviews-and-Goal-setting.md

 - [Decisions: What Makes Someone Have “Impact” Anyway?](https://medium.com/@skamille/decisions-7eed2bae82b3) - by Camille Fournier.
 Takeaway: Expect people to make impact within the scope of the level they are operating at, so talk about impact and scope almost interchangeably.
 No matter what level: Good decisions → Trust → More responsibility → Impact.

 - [Employee Reviews – Tips to Use Them as Motivation](http://katemats.com/employee-reviews-tips-use-them-as-motivation/) - by kate{mats}.
 Takeaway: keep them more positive than negative; attach constructive suggestions to negative points; ensure feedback is accurate and continuous; set clear expectations and guidance on how to achieve different ratings; round up when in doubt, end positively.

+- [5 Keys to Building a Human-Centric Performance Management Process](https://blog.bonus.ly/5-keys-to-building-a-human-centric-performance-management-process) - by Johnny Duncan.
+Takeaway: Build genuine relationships, prioritize psychological safety, check-in regularly with people before checking out, recognize and appreciate people instead of only giving them rewards, and keep the process simple.

 - [Five Ways to Receive Negative Feedback Well](https://m.signalvnoise.com/five-ways-to-receive-negative-feedback-well-f9edd3d27097#---0-273) - by Claire Lew.
 Takeaway: "How you receive feedback — especially negative feedback — sets the precedent for how welcome honest, forthcoming perspectives are in your company.
 Dismiss feedback on a whim or become overly defensive, and you’re not likely to hear critical feedback from that person again."